MathieuTurcotte/node-backoff/README.md

 ### backoff.reset()

 Reset the backoff object state.
-If a backoff operation is in progress when called, it will be stop.
+If a backoff operation is in progress when called, it will be stopped.
 After reset, a backoff instance can be reused.

 ### Event: 'backoff'